chnchan/PixArt/Documents/milestone1.md

 -  Color Slider
     - Used to provide the user with a color selector to use while drawing

+## Server Support
+- Will use Firebase as mentioned above

 ## Models
 - Firebase Cloud Firestore